-- Eliminates node management BigQuery is completely serverless and stateless.
-AWS Redshift requires virtual node management for tasks such as configuring network access and VPNs, allocating resources, updating software, maintaining access to resources, and growing and shrinking the cluster.
-Azure SQL DW requires maintenance, operation of a control node, and manual scaling.
-Snowflake is a little more hands off than the others, but still requires manual scaling and management of multiple virtual warehouses. - Reduced storage management BigQuery is the only cloud-based EDW solution of the four that offers selfoptimizing storage.
-Data older than 90 days is automatically moved to cost-effective storage to automatically reduce costs. - Zero compute maintenance BigQuery and Snowflake are maintained non-disruptively to the user in the background.
+• Eliminates node management - BigQuery is completely serverless and stateless.
+AWS Redshift requires virtual node management for tasks such as configuring network access and VPNs, allocating resources, updating software, maintaining access to resources, and growing

+Reduced storage management - BigQuery is the only cloud-based EDW solution of the four that offers fully managed, self-optimizing storage.
+Data older than 90 days is automatically moved to cost-effective storage to "Our main headache with our previous cloud data warehouse was maintaining the database and tuning and configuring the cluster.
+With BigQuery we can focus on our pipelines, and the data, and our results."

+reduce costs.
+BigQuery maintains replicated copies of data for 11 nines availability, encrypts all data before writing to disk, supports efficient delta-based clones and snapshots, and allows repartitioning of tables.

+- Zero compute maintenance BigQuery and Snowflake are maintained non-disruptively to the user in the background.
 Snowflake nodes keep state, and bringing them down can impact performance.
-Azure SQL DW and AWS Redshift require that manual maintenance windows be scheduled, and updates can result in downtime. - Support While not a clear operational advantage for any cloud-based solution, it should be noted that Google, AWS, and Microsoft have large established support operations and professional services organizations, while Snowflake is trying to scale to meet current and future support demand.
+Azure Synapse Analytics and AWS Redshift require that manual maintenance windows be scheduled, and updates can result in downtime. - Support While not a clear operational advantage for any cloud-based solution, it should be noted that Google Cloud, AWS, and Azure have large, established support operations and professional services organizations, while Snowflake is trying to scale to meet current and future support demand. - Unified Data Cloud Strategy Modern organizations benefit from using Google Cloud's unified data cloud strategy to get the most from their data and further reduce cost and complexity by integrating and optimizing BigQuery with other Google Cloud data products.
+Google Cloud BigLake allows organizations to unify data lakes and warehouses on a single set of data.
+This simplifies data governance and lifecycle management and reduces duplicate copies of data while simplifying and accelerating ingest and data transformation.
+BigQuery Omni allows BigQuery to access data in other public clouds and BigSearch provides querying capability for JSON-based log analytics.